List of Hugo video games: Hugo Troll Race 2: Rail Rush

-A follow-up to the original Hugo Troll Race, an endless runner game developed by Fuzzy-Frog Games and published by 5th Planet Games in 2016 for Android and iOS.
+A follow-up to the original Hugo Troll Race, this title is an endless runner game developed by Fuzzy-Frog Games and published by 5th Planet Games in 2016 for Android and iOS.
 In this clone of Subway Surfers, the player controls either Hugo or Hugolina attempting to rescue the other from being kidnapped.
 The game's two constantly alternating stages have the chosen troll either driving a mine cart to chase after the broom-flying Scylla, or running away from the witch to defeat her with a successfully deflected spell.

 Hugo Adventure: The Mystery Islands

 Originally announced as Hugo Mystery Island.

 Hugo (2016)

-An online slot game developed by 5th Planet Games and published by Play'n GO on August 16, 2016.
+An online slot game developed by 5th Planet Games and published by Play'n GO in August 2016.
 Like Hugo Retro Mania, the game is based on the minigame scenarios "Labyrinth" and the endgame "Ropes" from the original TV show and some classic games.